WHAT DOES A GOOD CONTENT MARKETING STRATEGY LOOK LIKE?

-You might think of yourself as the next Fitzgerald, but in reality, you should probably shoot for being the next Hemmingway instead.
-When people come to your site looking for a piece of information, make sure you’re giving it to them.
+You might think of yourself as the next Fitzgerald, but in reality, you should probably aim to be the next Hemmingway, instead.
+When people come to your site looking for information, make sure you’re giving it to them.

-Having a lot to say is a great thing, but make sure you’re doing it in a way that doesn’t require wading through long, convoluted paragraphs about nothing at all.
-They’re not going to want to scan your entire piece of content to get the single tidbits of information they’re looking for, and they probably won’t.
+Having a lot to say is great, but make sure you’re doing it in a way that doesn’t require wading through long, convoluted paragraphs about nothing at all.
+Site visitors aren’t going to want to scan your entire piece of content to get the single tidbits of information they’re looking for, and they probably won’t.

 Have you ever landed on a page and been met with a giant wall of text?
 How exactly did that make you feel- Bored?
 Annoyed?
 Reluctant?
 All of the above?
 Yeah, us too.

-All in all, you need to develop content that is knowledgeable and credible.
+All in all, you need to develop knowledgeable and credible content.

-We know this sounds really obvious but you’d be surprised.
+We know this sounds obvious, but you’d be surprised.
 So, say you sell skin care products.
 Pray tell, what kind of information is your target audience interested in?
 Skin care.
 So, stick to that.
-Maybe you can write up a blog post about the importance of SPF, or which one of your products or services are best for different skin types, just some ideas.
+Maybe you can write up a blog post about the importance of SPF, or which of your products or services are best for different skin types, just some ideas.

-The morale of the story is this: your audience is there because they consider you an authority in a certain area.
-To cultivate a developed, well-formulated brand, you need to stick to the kind of content that is relevant to both your brand image and your customers.
+The moral of the story is this: your audience is there because they consider you an authority in a certain area.
+To cultivate a developed, well-formulated brand, you need to stick to content relevant to your brand image and customers.

 Another seemingly obvious point we’re making here is your content should not be a pain to consume.
 Though, sometimes that’s easier said than done.
 Search engines may love a lot of relevant keywords in your content, but if you’re just stuffing them in there like a double bean burrito, then no one is going to want to hang around to see what happens next.